borbyu/wisc/README.md

 # wisc
-Wisc Is a Service Container
+Wisc Is a Service Container for PHP Projects